 To one side of this Four Seasons peninsula is a grey–sand beach.
 On the other, a crescent of palm-shaded white sand.
 Other facilities include an excellent spa, golf, numerous eateries, and a lobby bar.

 Wherever you are in the world, Four Seasons hotels are consistently one of the best hotels in that city or resort.
 There isn’t a Four Seasons loyalty program, so you will never be able to book a free stay by racking up and redeeming points, or by collecting points on your credit card and spending them at a Four Seasons hotel.
 It can’t be done.
 But you can get discounts at Four Seasons hotels and benefit from special rewards at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.

 “At the Copa Copacabana, The hottest spot north of Havana”… I wonder if it is possible to stay at this hotel and not have a jiggle to the catchy 1970’s tune?

 Belmond Copacabana Palace is, we think, the best luxury hotel in Rio de Janeiro.
-Situated on the promenade facing the magnificent Copacabana Beach in Rio de Janeiro, this art deco icon has 239 rooms, including 101 suites, half Olympic size swimming pool with a sunbathing area, tennis court and the best spa in town.
+Situated on the promenade facing the magnificent Copacabana Beach in Rio de Janeiro, this art deco icon has 239 rooms, including 101 suites, a half Olympic size swimming pool with a sunbathing area, tennis court, and the best spa in town.
 Three restaurants at the Hotel offer elegant surroundings, exemplary service, and gourmet cuisine.
-Known as one of the best restaurants in Rio, Cipriani, offers exceptional Northern Italian cuisine.
-Stay there dance the nights away.
+Known as one of the best restaurants in Rio, Cipriani offers exceptional Northern Italian cuisine.
+Stay there, dance the nights away.
 “Her name was Lola, she was a showgirl…..”

 4. Four Seasons Hotel Buenos Aires